spring-projects/spring-framework/CONTRIBUTING.md

 pull request will be updated.
 In other words, you do not need to create a new pull request when asked to make changes.

+#### Participate in Reviews

+Helping to review pull requests is another great way to contribute.
+Your feedback can help to shape the implementation of new features.
+When reviewing pull requests, however, please refrain from approving or rejecting a PR unless you are a core committer for the Spring Framework.

 ### Build from Source

 See the [Build from Source](https://github.com/spring-projects/spring-framework/wiki/Build-from-Source)